leolanese/Becoming-Functional/markdowns/do-declarative-programming.md

 [0, 1, 2, 3, 4, 5, 6, 7, 8, 9].map(num => Math.pow(num, 2));
 ```

-// instead of // This example uses an IP style because, as we can see, it uses control flow statements
+// instead of &nbsp;
+// This example uses an IP style because, as we can see, it uses control flow statements

 ```javascript
 interface Result {